Lunyxis/bfast/README.md

-# bfast
+# BFAST

-e bfast package provides a highly-efficient parallel implementation for the [Breaks For Additive Season and Trend (BFASTmonitor)](http://bfast.r-forge.r-project.org)_proposed by Verbesselt et al. The implementation is based on [OpenCL](https://www.khronos.org/opencl).
+The bfast package provides a highly-efficient parallel implementation for the [Breaks For Additive Season and Trend (BFASTmonitor)](http://bfast.r-forge.r-project.org) proposed by Verbesselt et al. The implementation is based on [OpenCL](https://www.khronos.org/opencl).

+This project is a fork from [diku-dk/bfast](https://github.com/diku-dk/bfast), that has been updated, to work with recent versions of Python and its dependencies, and to be used with the [uv](https://github.com/astral-sh/uv) package manager.

 ## Documentation